DFE-Digital/get-into-teaching-app/app/views/content/international-qualified-teacher-status.md

 * you are already a teacher, and would benefit from a professional teaching qualification allowing you to teach in all schools in England

 ## Apply for iQTS, step by step

-### 2. Find out about fees

-Fees for iQTS vary – check with [participating iQTS training providers](#choose-your-iQTS-teacher-training-provider)

-If you are already employed in a school, you can discuss with your training provider whether you can continue working in that school while you complete your iQTS studies.

-You might be able to get a salary for your work in a placement school – this will vary between schools and between providers.

-To learn more, contact your chosen iQTS provider directly.

 ### 3. Choose your iQTS teacher training provider